File Sharing

 Each asset card shows:

-- Uploader details (who uploaded the file).
+- Uploader details, showing who uploaded the file.

 - Version number and a version history control.